 If you’re not familiar with acceptance criteria, essentially it’s a list of functionalities or other details that the feature should have.
+(Learn more in our full guide to acceptance criteria.)
 Some of the information testers might need in the above scenario could include:

 - Should the video player have a CC (closed captioning) option?

 - How many seconds should the “jump forward” button fast forward?

 - Should the user be able to full-screen it?

 - Are the videos expected to be hosted on the company’s official YouTube, Vimeo, or somewhere else?

 - Is there a design file that the video placement should match?

 When QA is involved in Sprint Planning, testers can quickly identify which tickets need more acceptance criteria.
 When this is done early on, product managers will have time to add the additional details.
 If QA isn’t aware of the missing info until the ticket is ready to test, the launch itself could be delayed.

 Given the face pace of Agile software development, there isn’t always time for QA to write test cases for every new feature.
 Even with QA involved in Sprint Planning, that might still be the case.
 But when testers can have time to get familiar with all of the tickets in a sprint from the beginning, it’s significantly more likely that they’ll be able to write at least some form of test cases.
 This can even be the case when, as detailed above, acceptance criteria is missing.
 (Learn more in our guide on Writing Test Cases Without Requirements.)